Ukraine latest: Russia faces sanctions after Putin orders in troops | DW | 22.02.2022

 The US and European allies are set to announce new sanctions against Russia on Tuesday over Russian President Vladimir Putin's decision to recognize the self-proclaimed "Donetsk People's Republic" (DPR) and the "Luhansk People's Republic" (LPR) in eastern Ukraine as "independent."

 The ambassadors of EU members states will also meet Tuesday in Brussels to discuss possible sanctions.
-The EU's foreign policy chief Josep Borrell said sanctions would be imposed in the afternoon.
+The EU's foreign policy chief Josep Borrell said sanctions would be imposed in the afternoon and called for an emergency meeting of foreign ministers in Paris to discuss the ongoing crisis.

 Ukrainian Foreign Minister Dmytro Kuleba called on Western nations "to impose tough sanctions against the Russian Federation," in a statement issued while he is in Washington.

-Note: This article was last updated at 09:44 UTC